ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/03-amortised-analysis.md

 ## Amortised analysis

 ::: TODO
+- Prio 1: replace the examples with: a queue as a pair of stacks
+- Prio 1: describe the potential method better
-- Prio 2: merge (or relate) with previous section
+- Prio 3: merge (or relate) with previous section
-- Prio 2: make self-organising lists a "case study"
+- Prio 3: make self-organising lists a "case study"
 :::

 This module presents the concept of